 Now, let’s explore how to monitor database performance using SQL Management Studio.

-The Activity Monitor in SSMS is a built-in tool that provides a high-level overview of your SQL Server's performance.
-It’s a great starting point for identifying performance issues.
+The Activity Monitor in SSMS is a built-in tool that provides a real-time overview of SQL Server performance.
+It displays key metrics such as CPU usage, I/O statistics, and active sessions.

-By analyzing these metrics, you can quickly identify resource-intensive queries or processes that may be causing performance issues.
+By analyzing these metrics, you can identify resource-intensive queries or processes that may be slowing down your database.

-The SQL Server Profiler is a powerful tool for capturing and analyzing SQL Server events.
-It’s particularly useful for identifying slow-running queries and understanding how your database is being used.
+SQL Server Profiler is a powerful tool for capturing and analyzing SQL Server events.
+It allows you to trace queries, monitor user activity, and identify performance bottlenecks.

 SELECT TOP 10